GiovineItalia/Gadfly.jl/README.md

 <img src="mammals.js.svg"/>
 ```

-For the interactive javascript features to be enables, the output either needs
+For the interactive javascript features to be enabled, the output either needs
-to be inluded inline in the HTML page, or include with an object tag, like.
+to be included inline in the HTML page, or included with an object tag, like.

 ```html
 <object data="mammals.js.svg" type="image/svg+xml"></object>